AHolliday/AHolliday.github.io/_pages/about.md

 My research interests include computer vision, urban planning, reinforcement learning, field robotics, graph neural networks, AI alignment, and neural learning in general.
 Beyond my work in academia, I have several years of industrial experience in software development, machine learning engineering, and data science.

 When not engaged in research, I enjoy spending time outdoors, exploring the city of Montreal, and playing board games with friends.
-I'm also an avid reader, especially of works of fiction, history, and philosophy, especially ethics and the philosophy of mind.
+I'm also an avid reader of works of fiction, history, and philosophy, especially ethics and the philosophy of mind.